QwilApp/gasofo/README.md

 ### Service-based adapters

 Service based adapters are essentially standard providers i.e. objects that expose INeed and IProvide interfaces.
-They are technically no different from Services except that they contain no business login and instead server as a bridge between two ports.
+They are technically no different from Services except that they contain no business logic and instead server as a bridge between two ports.

 By ensuring that we use globally unique port names throughout the application, and guaranteeing that ports with matching